-Window-based Symmetry Finding.
-We observed that a variable would sometimes be symmetric to another variable connected by a clause (one hop) or through a chain of two clauses (two hops).
-When this is not true for all symmetries of a CNF formula, many symmetries may be composable from permutation generators of that kind.
-We therefore focus on "local" symmetries that permute small subsets of variables and fix all other variables.
-We define the subsets by sliding a window of fixed size along a given linear ordering of the variables - either original variable ordering of the CNF formula or the connectivity-based MINCE ordering [1].
-For a window, we consider the left and right cuts, as in Figure 4 (b).
-To find symmetries local to a given window, the standard construction of colored graph is applied to clauses and literals that are entirely inside the window.
-Each cut clause is represented by a vertex of unique color that is connected to literals inside the window.
-Since the size of this graph increases with cut size, a min-cut ordering improves runtime.
-We concatenate lists of permutation generators produced for different windows, consider the group generated by all those and use GAP [22] to produce an irredundant list of generators of this "global" group.
+When analyzing symmetries detected in many CNF instances, we observed that a variable would in many cases be mapped onto another variable connected by a clause (one hop) or through a chain of two clauses (two hops).
+When this is not the case for all symmetries of a CNF formula, many symmetries may be composable from permutation generators of that kind.
+We therefore focus on "localized" symmetries that are allowed to permute a small subset of variables and must fix all other variables.
+We determine such small subsets by sliding a window of fixed size along a given linear ordering of variables - either the original variable ordering of the CNF formula or the randomized connectivity-sensitive MINCE ordering [1].
+For every window, we consider the left and the right cuts, as in Figure 4 (b).
+To find symmetries local to a given window, we apply our standard construction of a colored graph to clauses and literals that are entirely inside the window.
+Each cut clause is represented by a vertex of a unique color that is connected to those of its literals that are inside the window.
+Since the size of this graph increases as the cuts increase, a min-cut ordering would improve runtime.
+We concatenate lists of permutation generators produced for different windows, consider the group generated by all those and use GAP [25] to efficiently produce an irredundant list of generators for this "global" group.
 Symmetry-breaking clauses are constructed from those generators.
-Producing symmetry-breaking clauses independently from each window and concatenating them may cause considerable redundancy.
-The trade-off between runtime, coverage and redundancy among windows depends on their overlap.
+We observe that producing symmetry-breaking clauses independently from each window and concatenating them could be a bad idea because of potentially considerable redundancy.
+The trade-off between runtime, coverage and the amount of redundancy between windows depends on the overlap between windows.
 Similarly, the window size affects the trade-off between runtime and coverage.
-We observe good empirical performance with windows of size 1000.
-Results in Table 1 show that our window-based technique found all or a significant portion of all symmetries for the micro-processor verification benchmarks [25] in a fraction of the runtime spent by complete symmetry-finding.
+We observe good empirical performance with windows of size of 1000.
+Results in Table 1 show that, when applied to micro-processor verification benchmarks [28], our window-based opportunistic symmetry finding method found all or a significant portion of all symmetries in a fraction of runtime spent by complete symmetry finding.
 If a randomized variable ordering is used, one could combine local permutation generators found for different orderings.
+While most of the generators are likely to be redundant, this may improve coverage.